rsprouse/pglex/README.md

 # pglex - A 'pretty good' lexical service

-pglex is a 'pretty good' lexical service (pglex) designed to facilitate the construction of dictionary websites and other applications that incorporate lexical data.
-With pglex, researchers can provide lexical entries in JSON format to an instance of the pglex API and get ‘pretty good’ search results without requiring language-specific configurations.
+pglex is a 'pretty good' lexical service designed to facilitate the construction of dictionary websites and other applications that incorporate lexical data.
+With pglex, researchers can provide lexical entries in JSON format to an instance of the pglex API and get 'pretty good' search results without requiring language-specific configurations.

-To use pglex you create one or more [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) indexes for your language projects that contain lexical entries that use predefined fields common to lexical entries.
+To use pglex you create one or more [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) indexes for your language projects that contain lexical entries, using predefined fields common to lexical entries.
 You can then use the pglex API to query and retrieve your entries.
 The pglex API has built-in defaults that make lexical queries simple to construct.